amckenna41/iso3166-2/README.md

 --------------
 An important thing to note about the ISO 3166-2 and its subdivision codes/names is that changes are made consistently to it, from a small subdivision name change to an addition/deletion of a whole subdivision.
 Therefore, it's important that this library and its JSONs have the most up to date data.
 To achieve this, the [iso3166-updates][iso3166-updates] repo was created.

 The <b>iso3166-updates</b> repo is another software package and accompanying API that pulls the latest updates and changes for any and all countries in the ISO3166.
 The API is called every few months to check for any updates, which will then be manually incorporated into this repo.
-Similarly, the <i>getISO3166_2.py</i> script is called regularly to check for any updates for all country data using the restcountries API.

 Installation
 ------------